glfw/glfw/.github/CONTRIBUTING.md

 have a specific API design in mind, please add that as well.
 If you have or are planning to write code for the feature, see the section below.

+If there already is a request for the feature you need, add your specific use case unless it is already mentioned.
+If it is, give it a :+1:.

 ## Contributing a bug fix

-__Note:__ You must have all necessary rights to any code you contribute.
-If you did not write the code yourself, you must explain where it came from and under what license.
+__Note:__ You must have all necessary [intellectual property rights](https://en.wikipedia.org/wiki/Intellectual_property) to any code you contribute.
+If you did not write the code yourself, you must explain where it came from and under what license you received it.
 Even code using the same license as GLFW may not be copied without attribution.

 __There is no preferred patch size__.
 A one character fix is just as welcome as a thousand line one, if that is the appropriate size for the fix.